jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

   the test expects ``'I got: hello'`` and the ``text`` :ref:`function<what is a function?>` returns :ref:`None<what is None?>`

-  ..
-NOTE:: ``the_input`` is just the name I used for the input, I can use any name I want
+  .. note:: ``the_input`` is just the name I used for the input, I can use any name I want

 * I copy the string_ from the terminal_ and paste it in the `return statement`_ to replace :ref:`None<what is None?>`